 I want to install version x.y of software in Linux, but your system doesn’t allow me to?
 How do I install it?

-Chances are that the repository for your operating system’s package manager has an older approved version.
-This is fairly common, and you will need to remove that installation and then compile the newer version yourself.
+The repository for your operating system’s package manager probably has an older approved version.
+If so, you must remove that installation and then compile the newer version yourself.
 Refer to the software vendor for instructions.

 Will you help me install my software package?

 It depends on your service level.
 For Managed Infrastructure Cloud accounts, you are responsible for installing and maintaining all software on your server.
 If your account has a Managed Operations service level, Rackspace provides support for specific software and server configurations on Cloud Servers.
-For more information on supported systems and third party packages, see Cloud Servers with Managed Operations - Spheres of Support for Dedicated and Managed Operations.
+For more information about supported systems and third party packages, see Linux Spheres of Support for Dedicated and Managed Operations.

-All of our Cloud Servers can be configured as development stacks, database servers and web servers.
-Apache, Lighttpd and Mongrel, Visual Studio are all options.
+All of our Cloud Servers can be configured as development stacks, database servers, and web servers.
+Apache, Lighttpd, Mongrel, and Visual Studio are some options.

 Do you host DNS?

 Yes.
-Our Control Panel has a DNS menu for maintaining domain records for your Cloud Servers.
-See Create DNS records for Cloud Servers with the Control Panel for more information.
+The Cloud Control Panel has a DNS menu for maintaining domain records for your Cloud Servers.
+For more information, see Create DNS records for Cloud Servers with the Control Panel.